JATIN-002/iMaze-Practice-Arena/README.md

 # iMaze-practice-Arena

+This is a repository which contains practice arena for the competition **iMaze** conducted by [Robotics Club, IIT BHU](https://github.com/Robotics-Club-IIT-BHU).

 * [Installation](#Installation)
 * [Usage](#Usage)

 ## Installation

-As this competition is going to be conducted in webots simulator, you may follow these instructions to install webots locally
+As this competition is going to be conducted in webots simulator, you may follow these instructions to install webots and python locally

 ### Windows

+#### Webots Installation

 * Download webots setup file(shown below) from the official website - https://cyberbotics.com/